-Tulsa will have their first ozone alert day on Friday and that means it’s important to avoid gas powered lawn equipment.
-Also a Swedish study conducted in 2001 found, “Air pollution from cutting grass for an hour with a gasoline powered lawn mower is about the same as that from a 100-mile automobile ride.”
-So it’s even better if you can avoid gas powered lawn equipment all the time.
+A Swedish study conducted in 2001 found, “Air pollution from cutting grass for an hour with a gasoline powered lawn mower is about the same as that from a 100-mile automobile ride.”

-It’s not just lawn mowers that are hurting the plant when it comes to lawn care.
+It’s not just lawn mowers that are harmful when it comes to lawn care.
 Lawns can require a lot of water, toxic herbicides, and more.
-There are ways to make your lawn more eco-friendly, here are some of our favorite tips.
+There are ways to make your lawn more eco-friendly, here are some tips to help you get started.

 If you must water your lawn be sure to water in the morning or evening.
 If you water during the hot part of the day a lot of the water will evaporate.
 You can also look into a gray water system and rain barrels.